 How to file a complaint regarding Kaiser’s mental health care delays

-Step 1: Filing a complaint with the Department of Managed Healthcare (DMHC)
+Option 1: Filing a complaint with the Department of Managed Healthcare (DMHC)

 The initial complaint process will take you about 5 minutes, and the DMHC will then be required to promptly reach out to Kaiser to address your concerns.
 Filing a complaint could increase the likelihood that you will receive your prescribed course of treatment sooner.